cjoster/psp-artifacts/README.md

     export DEBUG=1

-Alternatively, it can be turned on for a single run of the command by specifying environment variables in the normal fasion:
+Alternatively, it can be turned on for a single run of the command by specifying environment variables in the normal fashion:

     DEBUG=1 kubectl getdeployertoken

-Furthur docmentation can be found in the bin directory.
+Further documentation can be found in the bin directory.